my-graphene/doc/supplement/DPoS-en.md

 # Consensus mechanism introduction

-## Consensus mechanism of RuiChain
+## Consensus mechanism of MyGrapheneChain

-Consensus algebra of RuiChain is Data Delegated Proof of Stake (DDPoS).
+Consensus algebra of MyGrapheneChain is Data Delegated Proof of Stake (DDPoS).